 - Quick Home Remedies for Pink Eye

 It might be possible for coronavirus to cause a pink eye infection (conjunctivitis), but this is extremely rare.
-Treat pink eye at home when possible to avoid spreading disease.
+Treat pink eye at home when possible to avoid spreading the disease.

 - Simple Ways to Soothe Dry Eyes

 Lubricate your eyes during long hours indoors.

 These easy fixes for red eyes may help you avoid a trip to the doctor’s office.

 #StayHome If you have conjunctivitis, you do NOT need to see a doctor.
 Viral conjunctivitis mostly gets better on its own in 2 weeks, and does not require antibiotics.